Hackerl/asyncio/README.md

     co_return std::unexpected{signal.error()};
 ```

-If you feel that exceptions can better handle error propagation and you don't need this roundabout approach, that's fine; `asyncio` can certainly support it as well.
+If you feel that exceptions can better handle error propagation, and you don't need this roundabout approach, that's fine; `asyncio` can certainly support it as well.

 ```c++
 #include <asyncio/net/stream.h>